 Your rotator cuff is the group of muscles and tendons that stabilize your shoulder and support movement.
-At NASA Bone & Joint Specialists in Houston, Texas, Daniel O’Neill, MD, and Cristin Mathew, DO, offer expert diagnosis of rotator cuff injuries and customized treatment to reduce your pain, restore your range of motion, and get you back to your regular activities.
+At NASA Bone & Joint Specialists in Houston, Texas, Daniel O’Neill, MD, offers expert diagnosis of rotator cuff injuries and customized treatment to reduce your pain, restore your range of motion, and get you back to your regular activities.
 If you have shoulder pain, call NASA Bone & Joint Specialists or schedule a consultation online today.

 Your rotator cuff consists of four muscles and tendons that support and stabilize your shoulder.
 The rotator cuff also helps you move and contributes to your shoulder’s exceptional range of motion.
 However, your rotator cuff is subjected to a lot of wear-and-tear, as it stabilizes your joint with every move you make.